Jac-Zac/My-home-config/README.md

 # My-home-config ⚙️

 ## Synopsis 📄
-this configuration repo contains everything to set up my terminal from search in two scripts
+this configuration repo contains everything to set up my terminal from scratch in two scripts
 ###### (It is made for mac)

 ## Motivation 💭
 I mainly created this to always have my config with me, but I would really be happy if anybody wanted to try it.
-And also If I can help someone with this I think it is worth to share it.
+Furthermore I think that if I can help someone with this it is worth shearing it.

 ## Example of what my terminal look like 🌇